finbourne/lusid-sdk-python-preview/sdk/docs/AllocationsApi.md

 # **list_allocations**
 > PagedResourceListOfAllocation list_allocations(as_at=as_at, page=page, sort_by=sort_by, start=start, limit=limit, filter=filter, property_keys=property_keys)

+[EXPERIMENTAL] List Allocations

-[EXPERIMENTAL] Fetch the last pre-AsAt date version of each allocation in scope (does not fetch the entire history).
+Fetch the last pre-AsAt date version of each allocation in scope (does not fetch the entire history).

 ### Example